basisproject/paper/src/03-regions.md

 The mission of the regional co-op company will be to:

 - Coordinate and mediate between the regionally-owned companies
-- Develop and maintain the software systems used to power the region's economy (Conductor)
+- Develop and maintain the software systems used to power the region's economy (Factor)
 - Provide education and guidance to new companies
 - Facilitate elections and hold meetings with members of the region
 - Foster a sense of community between all the members in the region